chenchiachia/BinaryImageDownsampling/README.md

 1. Open the "downsampling" project, and select the "x64" platform and "Release" configurtion.
 2. Build the project, and the "downsampling,exe" excutable will be generated in the "x64/Release" folder.
-3. Run the fllowing command to downsample an image.
+3. Run the following command to downsample an image.

    ```
    downsampling.exe <image_filename> [<bigpixel_width> <bigpixel_height> <[land_weight> [<calculate_errors> [<save_components> [<neighborhood_offset>]]]]]